Last update: 9/7/2021

 What’s open in Iceland

-Many hotels, attractions, and restaurants are open in Iceland, but gathering restrictions have recently tightened.
-There is still plenty for visitors to see and do, but just keep in mind that capacity limits will be smaller, so make sure to book things ahead of time.
+Many hotels, attractions, and restaurants are open in Iceland, but there are still gathering restrictions.
+Capacity limits will be smaller, so make sure to book things ahead of time.

 Hotels and accommodations that are open in Iceland

-Iceland has opened up many hotels, guesthouses, hostels, and campgrounds for tourists.
+Many hotels, guesthouses, hostels, and campgrounds in Iceland are open for tourists.

 Some accommodations are specifically prepared to welcome guests who need to quarantine, whether as part of entry requirements or because of testing positive for COVID-19.
 The Icelandic Tourist Board has a list of these accommodations here, and I recommended my favorite options above.